hdsu-bioquant/r4sc2024/day2/02-Quality_control.md

 <details>
 <summary>
-Calculate the mean and median values of the percentage of mitochondrial reads
+What is the mean and median values of the percentage of mitochondrial reads?

 1. mean=2.2133 and median=2.0532
 2. mean=2.2246 and median=2.0639